Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Experiments and Results

-In this experiment, we used the simulated metagenomic dataset provided in PhaMer \cite{shang2022accurate}.
+In this experiment, we used the simulated metagenomic dataset provided in PhaMer \cite{Shang_2022}.
 The dataset is a small-scale metagenomic dataset simulated by CAMISIM \cite{fritz2019camisim} using the commonly seen bacteria living in the human gut and the phages that infect these bacteria.
 The reads were assembled into contigs using metaSPAdes \cite{nurk2017metaspades}.

-As shown by Fig. \ref{fig:short-accurate}, the performance of most tools drops significantly for contigs with length below 3000 bp.
-Thus, the contigs shorter than 3000 bp were removed.
+We kept contigs of size above 3,000 bp.
 To assign labels to the contigs, we used BLAST \cite{camacho2009blast+} to map contigs to reference genomes and calculated the coverage.
 Only the contigs with at least 90\% of the sequence aligning to a reference genome were kept.
 Others are likely chimeric contigs due to assembly errors and thus are not used for testing.
-Finally, the number of contigs we can use in the experiment is 76.
-The name of the families and the number of genomes within each family are listed in Table \ref{tab:mock-family}.
-Compared to Table \ref{tab:fam-num}, this test set contains a different abundance distribution for the component families, which can thus change the observed performance of these tools.
+Finally, the number of contigs we could use in the experiment is 37.
+The name of the families and the number of genomes within each family are listed in Table \ref{tab:sim_family}.
+Compared to Table \ref{tab:family}, this test set contains a different abundance distribution for the component families, which can thus change the performance of these tools.

-Fig. \ref{fig:meta-bar} shows the performance of the six pipelines on the simulated metagenomic dataset.
-The comparison reveals that POGs and PhaGCN can classify almost all contigs, and the prediction rates of the other three approaches are around 90\% except for CAT (21\%).
-The performance of PhaGCN, vConTACT 2.0, POGs, and VPF-Class do not differ significantly from their performance on the RefSeq dataset.
-The good performance is expected because according to \textbf{\ref{para: exp2}}, these three tools can achieve high accuracy on the contigs longer than 3000 bp.
-CAT still has a low prediction rate but high specificity, which is consistent with the previous observations.